bbatsov/metaredux/_posts/2019-03-30-the-missing-ruby-code-formatter.md

 on you to pick whatever makes you happy.
 Maybe that's how Matz understands "optimizing for happiness".

-There's another thing that bothers me when it comes to unifying formatting - often several styles work just fine and there's not real reason to push only one.
+There's another thing that bothers me when it comes to unifying formatting - often several styles work just fine and there's no real reason to push for only one.
 Here's a favourite example of mine:

 ``` ruby
 def send_mail(source)